UniHD-CEG/CLAIRE-ROP/README.md

 ###  __Getting optimal results:__

-Run a small dataset with 4 GPUs and a large dataset with 8 GPUs to get the fastest runtime while preserving accuracy.
+Run the small dataset with 4 GPUs and the large dataset with 8 GPUs to get the fastest runtime while preserving accuracy.